Enter the wattage rating and the source voltage into the calculator to determine the amperage draw of the appliance.

 The following formula is used to calculate an amperage draw amount.

 - Where A is the amps draw (amps)

 Amps Draw Definition

-What is amps draw?
-An amperage draw is the total current in amps delivered to an appliance or device that is dependent on the source voltage and wattage rating of the device.
+What are amps draw?
+An amperage draw is a total current in amps delivered to an appliance or device that is dependent on the source voltage and wattage rating of the device.

 How to calculate amps draw?